Quitting Smoking - Topic Overview

 regular smoking) by avoiding smoking triggers, at least at first.
 These

-triggers can include alcohol and stress.
+triggers can include friends who smoke, alcohol, and stress.
 Don't keep cigarettes in your house or

 car.
 If you do slip, stay calm.
 Remind yourself that you have a